DigitalGenius/genius-chat-widget-sdk-ios/README.md

 This SDK enables the DigitalGenius Chat Widget to be embedded anywhere inside an iOS app.
 The SDK requires minimal setup.
 Please refer `Demo.xcworkspace` for an example.

-A DigitalGenius Customer Success Manager will provide you with a `widgetId`, `env` and `scriptVersion` before getting started.
+A DigitalGenius Customer Success Manager will provide you with a `widgetId`, `env` before getting started.
 Please see the `Integrating SDK to your project` section for details on how to integrate following settings into an iOS app using the SDK.

 Please note - this SDK is designed to work for both - UIKit and SwiftUI apps. **Originally developed using UIKit** with SiwftUI wrapper for flexibility on user end.